 The maximum value in 10.2.1(a)(iii) is to be initially defined by the applied current transformer (CT) ratio of the metering installation.

-On a per installation basis, the maximum value in 10.2.1(a)(iii) may be increased to cater for situations where the responsible person has confirmed that the current transformer (CT) is overloaded on a short-term basis.
+On a per installation basis, the maximum value in 10.2.1(a)(iii) may be increased to cater for situations where the metering coordinator has confirmed that the current transformer (CT) is overloaded on a short-term basis.

 Check against a nominated minimum value or, alternatively, a ‘zero’ check which tests for an acceptable number of zero interval values per day to be derived from the site’s historical metering data.